Create a Website

 Adobe Fireworks CS4+ and Adobe Dreamweaver CS4+.
 If you are using a lower version of these software please read the CS3 or below version of this web design tutorial series - How to make a website.

-Website Design Basics
+Understanding Website Design

-Before designing a web site the designer needs to be fully aware of what type of website he/she is going to design.
-Unless you have some clear goals in mind it would be difficult for you to start off on the actual design.
-A good way to get started on your website is to decide on the structure (layout and navigation), colors and overall theme beforehand.
-We started with the idea of needing a sophisticated design with a simple layout and the following color scheme:
+Perfect Planning for a Perfect Website: Before actually designing a web site the design team needs to be fully aware of the type of website required.
+Unless you have some clear goals in mind it would be difficult for the designer(s) to optimally utilize the time provided for actual design.
+A good way to get started in planning the website is to decide on the structure (layout and navigation), colors and overall theme beforehand.
+For this tutorial we started with the idea of needing a simple yet sophisticated personal website design with a basic layout that would be easy to design, and a purple and pink vivid color scheme:

 Color Palette - Purple & Pink Passion